robotix/2020.robotix.in/_events/fortress.md

 **Dimensions:**

-* The dimensions of the arena will be *3m x 3m*.
+* The dimensions of the arena will be *3m x 2.5m*.

 * The dimension of the squares will be *10cm x 10cm*.

-* Standard tracker provided will have two squares of colours orange and pink.
+* Standard tracker provided will have two squares of colours orange and purple.
 However participants are free to use a marker of their own choice.

 ##### Scoring